mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 Checking Passwords
 ------------------------------

-Sometimes you find yourself wishing you could decrypt vty or console passwords to ensure that they conform to the corporate standard.  :class:`CiscoConfParse` comes with a :class:`CiscoPassword` class that can decrypt some Cisco IOS type 7 passwords.
+Sometimes you find yourself wishing you could decrypt vty or console passwords to ensure that they conform to the corporate standard.  :class:`~ciscoconfparse.CiscoConfParse` comes with a :class:`~ciscoconfparse.CiscoPassword` class that can decrypt some Cisco IOS type 7 passwords.

 .. note::